 Pink Variegated Lemons

-Bright and thin-rinded Meyer lemons are pleasantly tart with a balance of sweetness.
+Bright and thin-rinded, Meyer lemons are pleasantly tart with a balance of sweetness.
 Try baking them into lemon bars or making tangy preserved lemons.
 Because of their natural sweetness, you can also make a refreshing lemon gelato or ice cream.

-Mandarins are sweet with less acidic flavor than oranges.
+Mandarins are sweet with a less acidic flavor than oranges.
 Seedless and so easy to peel, they make a great on-the-go snack.
 Thinly sliced Mandarins are delicious for tossing into salads, placing over roasted fish or using as a garnish for a citrus cake or tart.